skyflowapi/skyflow-js/README.md

 - `REDACTED`
 - `DEFAULT`

-An example of a get call:
+An example of a detokenize call:

 ```javascript
 skyflow.detokenize({